mmbman/Katagiri/1982-11-17-Blue-Cliff-Record-Case-34.md

 **Katagiri**: Oh, the weeds, I am sorry.
 Weeds means the phenomenal world; human life.

 There are two normal ways of practice.
 One is going up, which means seeking for the truth.
 Seeking for the truth means to be liberated from any kind of ideas, thoughts, and human life, suffering, et cetera.
 That is constantly way-seeking mind.
 That is one way.
-The other way is that you cannot always do practice like this, because you have to take care of daily routine, daily life, so you have to descend to the human world.
+The other way is that you cannot always do practice just like this, because you have to take care of daily life, so you have to descend to the human world.
 That means, “conversation in the weeds”.

 Real truth cannot be elucidated directly, but indirectly you can do it.
-That is through the form of dance, the form of your life, form of washing your face, form of gassho... anyway, though this, you can do it.
+That is through the form of dance, form of your life, form of washing your face, form of gassho... anyway, though this you can do it.
 But that real truth is not something *different* from the form of life or dance; it’s exactly one.
-If I explain this in words, always there is gap, you know – because this is a characteristic of language.
+If I explain this in words, always there is a gap, you know – because this is a characteristic of language.
 It’s pretty hard to explain directly, exactly oneness itself.
 So this is nothing but the practice itself.

 **Same person**: On page 212 it says: